 - Make sure to chew all your food thoroughly.

-- Take 1 tablespoon of fiber supplement a day.
-You may take more of this as needed.
+- Take ½ to 1 tablespoon of a fiber supplement a day.
+You can take more of it as needed.
 Examples of fiber supplements are Metamucil® and Citrucel®.
 If you are experiencing bloating and gas, take simethicone (GasX®) as needed.

 - Drink at least 6 to 8 glasses of water each day.

 Changes to Your Rectum